uikit/uikit-site/docs/pages/parallax.md

 </div>
 ```

+***

-### Multiple stops
+## Multiple stops

-Define multiple stops for a property by using a comma separated list of values.
+To better control the property animation, you can set intermediate stops along the animation sequence.
+Just use a comma separated list of values.
+The animation will be equally distributed between the stops.

 ```html
 <div uk-parallax="x: 0,50,150">...</div>